Tofu nutrition is not just for vegans.

 A typical serving of Tofu (80g) contains roughly the following:

 Don't be put off by that 5 grams of fat.
-It's high quality good fat; remember the brain is 60% fat.
-You must have fat in your diet every day.
-The right fat, not the fast-food sort.
+It's of a high quality; remember the brain is 60% fat.
+You must have it in your diet every day.
+The right kind, not the fast-food sort.